 Many revolutionaries refused cycling as a sport and bicycle as a leisure tool, but accepted it as a symbol of modernity and as a means of struggle, not only for reaching the workplace but also for keeping links between occupied factories, to alert the workers of the coming of law enforcement squads, to distribute the revolutionary press, to reach and organize workers in the most isolated villages and in the countryside, allowing them to take part in the demonstrations in the cities.
 This "subversive" character of bicycle also prompted ecclesiastical authorities to look at it with suspicion considering it "real anarchy, comparable to hermaphroditism" and even forbidding the priests to use it, under pain of disciplinary actions even including suspension a divinis.
 (Izagirre, Pivato, 2011)

 In 1910 a parish priest of a village near Ravenna had raised a problem on the parish bulletin: can a parish priest who has to rush urgently to the bedside of a seriously ill person "ride a bicycle despite the higher hierarchical prohibition?" and he gave himself a positive answer. ("He can").
 The bishop of Faenza, having a different opinion, ordered the seizure of the bulletin, confirming the absolute prohibition, in every situation, because of the "great dissipation that would have produced" a suspension, even partial, of the ban.
-(Pivato, 1992)
+(Pivato, 1992) A short piece of Rome newspaper Il Messaggero of 1894 testifies to the transition of Catholic Church from refusal to acknowledgement of the bicycle.

 In the summer of 1894,